What to eat at the Nuremberg Christmas Market ?

 Just to think about these, I start to have water in my mouth, this is how good these are!
 In the middle ages, the city was known as “the city of spices” since it was in the crossing a numerous trading routes.
 Spices from all over the world were mixed to give the cookies complexe flavours of almonds, cinnamon, ginger, honey and several other spices.
 These cookies are very different from the popular ones in North America.
 Chances are that if you don’t like ginger cookies you will like these ones as are they are a bit sweeter and softer.

 Besides all the fabulous food, the countless stands showcase the best craftsmanship of the region.
 This is the perfect place to get your souvenirs and Christmas decorations to bring back home.
+On the local craftmanship are the Zwetschgenmännle, Nuremberg Prune People.
+These are kind of cute/creepy figurines.
+The legend says they will bring you money and hapiness to your house.

 The stage often showcases choirs and groups playing local music.
 I highly suggest checking the website beforehand if you wish to catch a concert.